caam37830/project-group-11/doc/checkpoint/report.md

 Scripts used for generating the phase diagrams and simulation results presented later in this report are held in the `sctipts` folder.

 ## Results
 In our phase diagrams, we can see that higher values of b will lead to higher rates of population infection for any rate of removal k at low t-values.
-Once we start evaluating population rates at higher values of t, we see smaller rates of infection for high b values as the infection has spread rapidly and lead to a large removed population by the time t at which we evaluate.
+Once we start evaluating population rates at higher values of t (see t=10), we see that the highest rates of infected population come with more middling values of b.
+High b values will spread the disease faster, but will also lead to a faster removal rate.
+Thus, the way a disease maintains a steady infected population through higher t values is with a more meager spreading rate b.

-Additionally, our phase diagrams show that the ABM model largely coincides with #### Todo, explain this relationship
+Additionally, our phase diagrams show us a few differences between the AMB and ODE model.
+The ABM (discrete) is based on random interaction between a population of agents.
+This randomness leads to heavy volatility in the ratios of Susceptible/Infected/Removed that is not present in the purity of the ODE (continuous) model's mathematical solution.
+Futher, the ODE model has synchronous removal and infection rates, while the ABM treats these two as asynchronous actions -- only removing a proportion of the infected population after the disease has been spread further for that day.
+These two factors lead the discrete model to output much more jagged phase plots than the smooth ODE counterparts.
+However, as t increases, the volatility of ABM flattens out and the phase plots begin to agree/converge to the ODE's mathematical solutions.

 ### Phase Diagrams
 Ordinary Differential Equation Model (Continuous Model) | Agent-Based Model (Discrete Model)